tdameros/42-transcendence/user_management/doc/User_management.md

 > | `400`     | `application/json` | `{"errors": ["AAA"]}`                                |
 > | `500`     | `application/json` | `{"errors": ['An unexpected error occurred : ...']}` |

->
-> errors can be :
-> - Invalid JSON format in the request body
-> - An unexpected error occurred
-> - No username found
 </details>